NathanJepson/WDAC-Framework/README.md

 Take not of where you downloaded it.
 (Note: Downloading the refresh tool is not required if your whole environment consists of Windows 11 devices).

+For managing remote devices, you will need to make sure that WinRM (ports 5985 and 5986) and SMB (port 445) is allowed through your firewall(s).
+You may need to configure the WinRM service on managed devices.

 It's recommended that you obtain a PowerShell code signing certificate.
 You can create one using your enterprise CA, such as shown [here](https://devblogs.microsoft.com/scripting/hey-scripting-guy-how-can-i-sign-windows-powershell-scripts-with-an-enterprise-windows-pki-part-1-of-2/).
 The article is partially outdated but the process is similar to creating and signing a WDAC policy signing cert with your enterprise CA (see below.)

 __For Signing Policies__